-- Past medical expenses for those expenses incurred from the date of the accident through the date of settlement or the final hearing.
+Past medical expenses for those expenses incurred from the date of the accident through the date of settlement or final hearing.

-- Future medical expenses, including additional surgeries, follow-up appointments, and physical therapy, cognitive therapy, and psychological therapy, and any upcoming medical expenses from the date last paid or figured.
+Future medical expenses, including additional surgeries, follow-up appointments, physical therapy, cognitive therapy, psychological therapy, and any upcoming medical expenses from the date last paid or figured.

-General damages, or non-economic damages, do not have a set price.
+General damages, or non-economic damages, do not have a set price attached to them.

 Non-economic damages include: